-Benjamin Woolf is a partner in the Corporate department and leads the Structured Finance practice, acting for the Issuers in the CLO and structured finance space.
+Benjamin Woolf is a partner in the Corporate department and leads the Structured Finance practice.

 Other experience includes restructuring and acquisition finance as well as public equity offerings and private placements in the oil and gas sphere.